Atlanta: A Whirlwind Weekend With MARTA

-MARTA is one of the most economical ways to see the city long referred to as the Gateway to the South, and more recently, ‘Hotlanta.’
-Indeed, Atlanta has risen in recent years to become one of the most culturally diverse and architecturally vibrant cities in the U.S., complete with stellar cuisine, sights to be seen, and a pulsating nightlife.
+MARTA is one of the most economical ways to see the city long referred to as the Gateway to the South.
+Indeed, Atlanta has risen in recent years to become one of the most culturally diverse and architecturally vibrant cities in the U.S., complete with stellar cuisine, sights to be seen, and pulsating nightlife.

 So Much to See…

-I arrived in Atlanta for a long weekend by plane in the early afternoon, and took a taxi from Hartsfield-Jackson Atlanta International Airport to the Omni Hotel at CNN Center (about a $30 ride).
-What I didn’t know at the time was that I could have taken the MARTA directly to CNN Center from the airport, for under $2; but the cab trip did afford me the chance to see the city’s skyline and take in its modern, unique design – seen as much in street lamps as it is in skyscrapers.
+I arrived in Atlanta for a long weekend by plane in the early afternoon and took a taxi from Hartsfield-Jackson Atlanta International Airport to the Omni Hotel at CNN Center (about a $30 ride).
+What I didn’t know at the time was that I could have taken MARTA directly to CNN Center from the airport, for $2.50; but the cab trip did afford me the chance to see the city’s skyline and take in its modern, unique design – seen as much in street lamps as it is in skyscrapers.

 So, Who’s MARTA?

 So, it was with a (Diet) Coke in hand that I began my exploration of Atlanta by rail.
-A quick walk through CNN Center (the media tour was full for the day, but it is recommended), with just a short pause to watch the headlines of the day in center court on the massive screen overhead, brought me to one of MARTA’s primary stops (the first stop on the West line, W1).
+A quick walkthrough CNN Center, with just a short pause to watch the headlines of the day in center court on the massive screen overhead, brought me to the first stop on the West line, W1.

 The rail system is fully integrated with the MARTA bus system, connecting rail to bus at all stops, and is large enough to accommodate several travelers during busy periods, while still small enough to allow for easy traveling and few missed stops.

 Headlines on the Screens